api-platform/docs/core/controllers.md

 ## Using Serialization Groups

 You may want different serialization groups for your custom operations.
-Just configure the proper `normalization_context` and/or `denormalization_context` in your operation:
+Just configure the proper `normalizationContext` and/or `denormalizationContext` in your operation:

 [codeSelector]